Lab 5 due date: Wednesday, October 18, 2016, at 11:59:59 PM EDT.

 $ mkdir /tmp/<your_user_name>-lab5

 When you're done with this lab, please remember to delete your tmp directory.
-If you've forgotten which temporary directory is yours, look in project.bld or use ls -l to find the one with your user name.

 The provided code, src/OneCycle.bsv, implements a one-cycle Harvard architecture RISC-V processor.
 (The Harvard architecture has separate instruction and data memories.)
 This processor is able to do operations in a single cycle because it has separate instruction and data memories, and each memory gives responses to loads in the same cycle.
 In this portion of the lab, you will make two different multicycle implementations motivated by more realistic memory structural hazards.